 A historic music venue, built in 1897, this is one of the last architectural remnant of Bronzeville‘s early 20th century entertainment heyday.
 Famed entertainers like Nat King Cole once entertained multiracial audiences inside the cavernous hall.
 The Forum sat empty for decades and was nearly demolished, and now restoration work is getting underway.
 Seeing the Forum this weekend will be a chance to get a glimpse before the restoration goes full steam ahead.
-You can also plan a trip to Bronzeville as part of our Jazz, Blues, and Beyond Bus Tour for private groups.
+You can also plan a trip to Bronzeville as part of our custom neighborhood tours for private groups.

 Other Open House sites in Bronzeville include several historic churches and Mies van der Rohe’s iconic Crowne Hall on the IIT campus.

 Austin Town Hall Cultural Center, a stately Georgian Revival structure, was built in 1930 and is a West Side architectural landmark.
 In all honesty, I can’t think of another building in Chicago with architecture that looks quite like this.
 It’s the kind of structure I associate with suburban civic centers or historic recreation villages.
 Perhaps it’s because this style of architecture, Georgian and Colonial Revival, was most popular at a time when many Americans were turning inward and rejecting the ideologies and styles of the Progressive Era.
 And of course, because it was during the Great Depression and not a lot was being built then.

 Austin has several other sites, including several gorgeous churches (just like about every Chicago neighborhood), and is just a stone’s throw from the Prairie School Style of architectural sites in Oak Park.